yffenim/postman_tests/README.md

-# Grabbing postman collection urls, senting request, saving results into word table
+# Turn a Postman Collection into a table of request results*

+*For when one does not have API testing set up..

 ## Usage